BigBang1112/gbx-net/README.md

 GBX.NET is a GameBox (.Gbx) file parser library written in C# for .NET software framework.
 This file type can be seen in many of the Nadeo games like TrackMania, ShootMania or Virtual Skipper.

 - GBX.NET can recognize **entire GBX files**, however **can't read all of the possible files**.
 GBX file is basically a serialized class from the GameBox engine, and all of these classes must be known to read.
-This is where you can help contributing to the project, by exploring new chunks.
-How to do it will be documented soon.
+This is where you can help contributing to the project, by [exploring new chunks](https://github.com/BigBang1112/gbx-net/wiki/How-to-discover-nodes-and-chunks) (available very soon).
 - GBX.NET can write GBX files which can be read by the parser, however this may not apply to all readable GBXs.
 - All versions of GBX are supported: ranging from TM1.0 to TM®.
 - Reading PAK file isn't currently supported.